Type: Natural, Concrete

 / Length (Miles): 0.27

-Patrolman Edwynn J. Park gives people an opportunity to spend time enjoying the outdoors, with fresh air, sunshine and exercise on tap for visitors.
+Patrolman Edwyn J Gorrell Memorial Park gives people an opportunity to spend time enjoying the outdoors, with fresh air, sunshine and exercise on tap for visitors.
 Take a walk, enjoy the scenery, and de-stress.
 Studies show people who spend time in parks will be sick less often, which means less time missing from school and work, as well as lower healthcare costs and better overall health.
 And it’s fun and refreshing.
 Visit a San Antonio park today!

 Alcohol is prohibited, amenities are first come, first serve.